bashrc2/epicyon/README_architecture.md

 Although it can be single user, this is not strictly a single user system.

+### Opinionated

+The design of this system is opinionated, and to a large extent informed by years of past experience in the fediverse.
+There is no claim to neutrality of any sort.
+Automatic removal of hellthreads and other common griefing tactics is an example of this.

 ### Anti-scale Principle

 In general, methods have been preferred which do not vertically scale.
 This includes the decision not to use a database, and the way that the inbox is processed.
 Lack of scalability also simplifies the design.